halr9000/hybrid-scraper/README.md

 ## VS Code Debugging

-This repo includes a `.vscode/launch.json` with:
-- "Run hybrid-scraper" – runs the script normally
-- "Run with URL" – lets you type or set a starting URL

-You can edit arguments in the debug configuration to set `--url` and `--debug-html`.
+This repo includes a `.vscode/launch.json` with launch profiles.
+If you prefer running as a module, set the program to `-m` and the module to `hybrid_scraper`, and place arguments (e.g., `--url`, `--debug-html`) in the args field.

 ## Notes